stepJo/mobi-board/README.md

-Project and tasks management system (trello clone).Build with Laravel 7 and Vuejs 2.6
+# Project and tasks management system (trello clone).Build with Laravel and VueJS